thegamecracks/theticketbot/README.md

   - `Staff Applications`

-Alternatively, you can choose to not grant the Manage Threads permission to staff.
-This will prevent them from being able to invite other members.
+Alternatively, you can choose to not grant the Manage Threads permission to some or all staff.
+This will prevent them from closing tickets by themselves, inviting other members, or sending messages in locked tickets.
-You can still manually edit a thread to allow anyone to invite members, but this also applies to the ticket owner which may not be desired.
-For now, you cannot change the default invite behaviour for new tickets.
+This also means that future staff members won't be able to see older tickets.

 ## Customization